gavofyork/graypaper/README.md

 - [ ] Link and integrate to Bandersnatch RingVRF references (Davide/Syed) IN-PROGRESS
 - [ ] Remove any "TODOs" in text
 - [ ] Macrofy everything
+- [ ] Limit number of extrinsics in a WP.

 ### Final PVM
 - [ ] 64-bit PVM